 When it comes to AI, the education sector appears to be divided between those who want to restrain AI (detection) and those who want to embrace it (adaptation).
 Though as with most important topics in education, the debate is more nuanced than this.

-For assessment, in the detection camp are the regulators: Ofqual (Office of Qualifications and Examinations Regulation) in England and JCQ’s (Joint Council for Qualifications) interpretation of Ofqual’s condition A8, which becomes guidance for Centres.
+For assessment, in the detection camp are the regulators: Ofqual(Office of Qualifications and Examinations Regulation) in England and the JCQ’s (Joint Council for Qualifications) interpretation of Ofqual’s condition A8, which becomes guidance for Centres.

 JCQ’s AI Use in Assessments guidance (Revision 2, April 2025) states: “If AI misuse is detected or suspected by the Centre and the declaration of authentication has been signed by the student, the case must be reported to the relevant awarding organisation.“ AI misuse that is judged as malpractice is subject to the same sanctions as ‘making a false declaration of authenticity’ and ‘plagiarism’, which can include being barred from taking qualifications for several years.

-No-one would dispute the importance of valid assessment and authenticity of work; but let me present two Scenarios, one Analogue and one AI.
+No-one would dispute the importance of valid assessment and authenticity of work; but let me present two scenarios, one analogue and one AI.

 The first would be considered valid (subject to plagiarism checks re: the textbook).
 The second, potential malpractice, that will at least warrant further investigation, coming down to a) how much the learner has changed the LLM response and used “their own words” and b) how much they are taking credit for AI work and are they properly referencing the use of AI and not “misused” AI.